-- sales representatives, providing they are on the payroll and receive other forms of remuneration in addition to any commission, - paid working proprietors, - apprentices, - students and trainees (articled clerks, student nurses, research or teaching assistants, hospital interns, etc.) who have a formal commitment to contribute to the unit's production process in return for remuneration, - interim or temporary workers (e.g. secretarial staff) recruited, employed and remunerated by employment agencies to work elsewhere, often for temporary periods (2), - seasonal and occasional workers, if they have a formal or informal agreement with the enterprise or local unit and pre-defined working hours, - employees for whom labour costs were incurred in the reference period but who were temporarily not at work because of illness or injury, holiday or vacation, strike or lock-out, educational or training leave, maternity or parental leave, reduced economic activity, suspension of work due to bad weather, mechanical breakdowns, lack of materials, fuels or power, or other temporary absence with or without leave, - those working abroad if they continue to receive remuneration from the reporting unit, - outworkers (3), including home workers and teleworkers if there is an explicit agreement that such workers are remunerated on the basis of the work done: that is, the amount of labour which is contributed as an input into some process of production.
+- sales representatives, providing they are on the payroll and receive other forms of remuneration in addition to any commission, - paid working proprietors, - apprentices, - students and trainees (articled clerks, student nurses, research or teaching assistants, hospital interns, etc.) who have a formal commitment to contribute to the unit's production process in return for remuneration, - interim or temporary workers (e.g. secretarial staff) recruited, employed and remunerated by employment agencies to work elsewhere, often for temporary periods (2), - seasonal and occasional workers, if they have a formal or informal agreement with the enterprise or local unit and pre-defined working hours, - employees for whom labour costs were incurred in the reference period but who were temporarily not at work because of illness or injury, holiday or vacation, strike or lock-out, educational or training leave, maternity or parental leave, reduced economic activity, suspension of work due to bad weather, mechanical breakdowns, lack of materials, fuels or power, or other temporary absence with or without leave, - those working abroad if they continue to receive remuneration from the reporting unit, coverage of employees in enterprises with less than 10 employees is optional as well.
+(2) To avoid double counting, the hours worked by persons employed by employment agencies are to be included in the NACE category of the employment agency (\blacktriangleright M4 NACE Rev. 2, 78.20 \triangleleft) and not in the NACE category of the enterprise for which they actually work.